cybervoid/PythonRepository/README.md

 <b>AnalysisWithPandas</b>
 </td>
 <td>
 A project to get comfortable using pandas and jupyter.
+Includes geopy to convert addresses to geo-locations (latitude and longitude coordinates)
 </td>
 </tr>
 </table>